just-the-docs/just-the-docs/recruiting/JOB_POSTINGS.md

 `test`

-Design wireframes and a UI mockup for (something TBD), implementing and extending an existing brand, defining page navigation and page elemnt behaviours/states.
-Bonus: Suggest a CMS to use and describe how to onboard a site amdin during handoff of the project.
+Design wireframes and a UI mockup for (something TBD), implementing and extending an existing brand, defining page navigation and page element behaviours/states.
+Bonus: Suggest a CMS to use and describe how to onboard a site admin during handoff of the project.